Nintendo 3DS Architecture

 Along with the new shiny CPUs, a new instruction set arrived, the ARMv6.

 From a programmer’s perspective, the ARMv6 ISA innovates with a new set of vector instructions and multi-core support [5].
-The new vector set provides SIMD instructions that operate groups of four 8-bit values or two 16-bit values at the same time (using the existing 32-bit registers) [6].
-The new multi-core instructions consist of ‘store’ and ‘load’ opcodes with special care for synchronisation (crucial for an environment of multiple CPUs using the same memory locations) [7].
+The new vector set is made of SIMD instructions that operate groups of four 8-bit values or two 16-bit values at a time (using the existing 32-bit registers) [6].
+These instructions can only operate integers (no floating point), however.
+Moving on, the new multi-core instructions consist of ‘store’ and ‘load’ opcodes with special care for synchronisation (this is crucial when multiple CPUs use the same memory locations) [7].

 All in all, this may not seem that thriving for a new chip series, but remember that ARM’s CPUs speak many ‘languages’.
 In the case of an ARM11-based core, you are provided with:

 To make matters less confusing, ARM tends to package all of these with a single nomenclature.
-For instance, in the case of the ARM11 MPCore opcodes, ARM refers to them as the ARMv6k instruction set.
+For instance, in the case of the ARM11 MPCore opcodes, ARM refers to this variant as the ARMv6k instruction set.

 … and a fragmented distribution